 You can choose "Save" to save the schema and return to the content type schema window or "Save and open schema" to save and open the schema for editing.

 From the content type schema window you can double-click a schema to open it for editing or choose "Open" from its contextual menu.

 The schema editor opens with a outline of the schema already filled in.
 All you need to do is add the properties you require.

 The editor has type ahead features that will attempt to fill in properties as you type or you can choose the properties you want to add from the "Add property" menu.
-From here you can choose simple properties such as strings, rich text and numbers as well as chooser properties: content, image and video types.
+From here you can choose simple properties such as strings, rich text and numbers as well as chooser properties: content links and content references, image and video types.
 We also support arrays and localized properties.
 For the simple text block we'll choose a text property.

 The text property is added with default values for the property name, title and description, as well as the validation.
 Change these values to whatever you want, ensuring the property name is unique within the schema.
 In this example we want to allow the user to enter a string of up to 200 characters, so we'll change the maxLength to 200.

 You can show a preview of how a content type registered from this schema will look in the content editing window by clicking the "preview" icon as highlighted below.